LCSB-BioCore/advanced-git-practice/README.md

 $ git push origin myBranch
 ```

-## Open a merge request
+## Open a pull request

 If you now browse to your fork, you can open a pull request and submit it for review.

 :warning: Please make sure to select `develop` as the target branch.

 :warning: Watch out for comments from the reviewer!
-If there are things to be changed, simply change locally, commit,
+If there are things to be changed, change the files locally, commit,
 and then push again.
-The pull-request will update automatically.
+The pull request will update automatically.

 Once the pull request has been accepted, you will be able to see your page online! :tada: